hashicorp/terraform-provider-google/website/docs/r/healthcare_fhir_store.html.markdown

 * `schema_type` -
   (Optional)
   Specifies the output schema type.
-Only ANALYTICS is supported at this time.
    * ANALYTICS: Analytics schema defined by the FHIR community.
     See https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md.
+   * ANALYTICS_V2: Analytics V2, similar to schema defined by the FHIR community, with added support for extensions with one or more occurrences and contained resources in stringified JSON.
+   * LOSSLESS: A data-driven schema generated from the fields present in the FHIR data being exported, with no additional simplification.
   Default value is `ANALYTICS`.
-  Possible values are `ANALYTICS`.
+  Possible values are `ANALYTICS`, `ANALYTICS_V2`, and `LOSSLESS`.

 * `recursive_structure_depth` -
   (Required)